 Breastmilk is only 10% nutrition.
 The remaining 90% continues to contribute to the health and proper development of every system in the child.
 It continues to provide an essential supply of antibodies for illness protection.
 The immunological protection from breastfeeding actually increases during the second and third years.
 Breastmilk is antibacterial, antiviral, anti-parasitic, and antifungal.

 In addition to continuing to be nutritious, and helping to protect your child from illness, breastfeeding provides comfort and emotional security.
-Breastfeeding is an amazing help to mothering—fixing all sorts of toddler stresses in an instant.
-One study found increased behavioural problems and mental health problems in children and adolescents who had a shorter time breastfeeding 7.
+Breastfeeding is an amazing help to parenting—quickly fixing all sorts of toddler stresses from tantrums to pain relief to falling asleep thanks to the release of specific hormones.
+One study found increased behavioural problems and mental health problems in children and adolescents who had a shorter time breastfeeding.11 Far from causing your little one to be clingy or needy, breastfeeding fosters greater security and independence.
+The Womanly Art of Breastfeeding says:

-Continuing to breastfeed into toddler years fosters a wide palate for all your baby’s adult teeth11.
+Continuing to breastfeed into toddler years fosters a wide palate for all your baby’s adult teeth helping to prevent the need for orthodontics for crowded teeth.15

 Frequently asked questions